Mr Sam Butler, BA, MSc

 Sam graduated from the University of Liverpool with a History BA (Hons) in 2012, before serving as President of Liverpool Guild of Students from 2012 to 2014.

-Alongside these positions, Sam began his career in law, completing the Graduate Diploma in Law and gaining a Distinction in his Law, Business and Management MSc from the University of Law in 2016.
-Sam is now completing his training at DLA Piper, the largest commercial law firm in the world, and is based in the North West.
-His areas of training include financial markets, commercial real estate, intellectual property and technology and employment.
+Following the completion of the Graduate Diploma in Law and gaining a Distinction in his Law, Business and Management MSc from the University of Law, Sam trained as a solicitor at DLA Piper, one of the largest commercial law firms in the world.
+Sam is now an Associate specialising in Employment law in the North West team.
+His training background also included financial markets, commercial real estate and intellectual property and technology.
 His particular interest at DLA Piper is in the Health and Life Sciences Sector.